LS4GAN/benchmarking/README.md

 The detailed list of modifications to each repo can be found in the section of [List of modifications].

-## Train and test the benchmarking algorithms:
+## How benchmarking results are produced
 We used pretrained models whenever they are provided.
 In case an algorithm did work on a dataset or it did but didn't provide a pretrained model, we generated it.
 Here is the link to all [pre-trained models]